 Best used for: Marketing to young audiences

-Of all big social networks, YouTube is the one with the most users between 18 and 29 years (91% of US adults).
-Other age groups are also well represented, except for those over 65 years, only 9% of which use the network.
+Of all big social networks, YouTube is the one with the most users between 18 and 29 years (95% of U.S. adults).
+Other age groups are also well represented, even those over 65 years, 49% of which have said they used the network.

 You don’t have to invest in professional video production, though.
 Animated videos, explainer videos, and how-to videos can help you grow your YouTube channel.
 These are relatively inexpensive to create, especially if you bulk up content creation.